gluten-free diet

 The gluten-free diet has become very popular in recent months and is considered by many to be a “fad.”
 Although gluten-free products are beginning to appear in stores, most people are unaware of the great benefits of a gluten-free diet.

-Gluten-Free Diet: Is it healthy?
+Gluten Free Diet: Is it healthy?

 With so many diets out there, many wonder whether the gluten-free diet has a real justification or if it is just another fad diet driven by the 10 healthy power foods.
 The reality is that this diet has enough studies to evaluate its effectiveness.

-What is a Gluten-Free Diet?
+What is a Gluten Free Diet?

+It is a style of eating in which foods that contain gluten or its derivatives are excluded.
+Cereals, mainly wheat, rye, barley, oats, and their combinations, are foods that contain gluten.
 Due to the rise in diagnoses of celiac disease and gluten sensitivity, gluten-free diets are being investigated by physicians from all walks of life, including weight loss experts, bariatrists, and nutritionists.

-“If you choose to go gluten-free, you’ll be cutting out a lot of very unhealthy foods from your diet,” says Christy Shatlock, Chief Nutrition Officer at BistroMD.
+“If you choose to go gluten free, you’ll be cutting out a lot of very unhealthy foods from your diet,” says Christy Shatlock, Chief Nutrition Officer at BistroMD.
 “Fried foods would be left out of this diet due to the bread they contain.
 Desserts with a lot of sugar or fat would also be out.”

 What is Gluten?